mshakya36/Customer-Segmentation-using-Clustering/README.md

 # Customer-Segmentation-using-Clustering
-Run K-Means Algorithm on a Credit card dataset.
+Implemented K-Means clustering on the Fintech wallet dataset.
+Used Elbow method, Silhouette score and davies_bouldin_score to find the optimal no. of clusters.
+Used PCA for visualization.